 I recently received the email below, and wanted to share it with you (with permission, of course).
 This is how the personal dynamics of this sort of affair are unfolding in families all across the country today.
-And for that I cry hallelujah.
-(I also send infinite thanks to the commenters on this blog, who—and I certainly have the emails to support this—are in and of themselves doing so much to bring peace and understanding to so many.
-I don’t say it often enough—especially lately, due to this Very Big and Exciting Project I’m working on and will soon be announcing—but you guys rock it like Gibraltar.
+I also send infinite thanks to the commenters on this blog, who—and I certainly have the emails to support this—are in and of themselves doing so much to bring peace and understanding to so many.
+I don’t say it often enough, but you guys rock it like Gibraltar.
 If you’re not already one of our commenters, become one.
 Join in!
-Every positive note rings somewhere.)
+Every positive note rings somewhere.

 We knew our son was gay from the time he was four years old.
 It wasn’t anything flamboyant, but just a sense that he wasn’t a typical boy.
 We were involved in a fundamental Christian church and school, where homosexuality was an abomination to God, and a choice to sin.